holozeros/minimal-linux-desktop/Add ABS in chroot environment.md

     su -

-Makesure that the partition of chroot environment mount to /mnt/lfs
+Make sure the chroot environment partition is mounted on /mnt/lfs.

     lsblk

-if already mounted the partition of chroot environment mount to /mnt/lfs, do chroot in the chroot environment
+if already mounted the partition of chroot environment mount to /mnt/lfs, do chroot in the chroot environment.
 ```
 export LFS=/mnt/lfs
 mount -v --bind /dev $LFS/dev